thund3rsh0ck/Discord-GoogleSheets-bot/README.md

 # Discord Sheets Bot Integration
 This is a bot that integrations google sheets with discord API.
 It was intended to track participation for a game called CATS for Android but could be used for anything

+This is currently being setup for the PlantyTime Twitch community Discord, however, if you would like this bot to be added to your discord community, and provide turnip price data, to a shared spreadsheet, please contact me, and I shall do my best to assist you.

+If there are feature requests, or issues, please create an issue.

 # Requirements

 1. Python 3.6